sunali1/nodeauth/README.md

-##What is it:
+###What is it:

-  This is a NodeJS project to build a user authentication system using NodeJS, Express and Passport following a Udemy course to learn building NodeJS applications.
+  This is a NodeJS project to build a tested user authentication system using NodeJS, Express and Passport following a Udemy course to learn building NodeJS applications.

-##Testing
+###Testing
   The course did not include testing.
   I have added testing with Supertest, Mocha, Chai and ZombieJS.

-#Acknowledgements and Resources:
+###Acknowledgements and Resources:

   http://developmentnow.com/2015/02/05/make-your-node-js-api-bulletproof-how-to-test-with-mocha-chai-and-supertest/